-The debate over the treatment of certain tangible and intangible assets turns into much more than an exercise in ranking these assets by commercial viability and value.
-It is clear that the presumption should be that intangible assets of the type listed in terms of reference for the Group should be auctioned off to the highest bidder, but using a carefully designed auction which needs to take into account the competitive situation amongst the bidders not only to prevent collusion and gaming, but also to encourage entry and competition.
-In contrast, in the case of tangible assets - commercial semi-state firms - the debate is around whether these firms should be the public sector and whether the objectives can be better met by alternative arrangements.
+The debate over the potential saleability of certain tangible and intangible assets owned by the state turns into much more than an exercise in ranking these assets by commercial viability and value.52 Careful attention needs to be devoted to ensuring that wider public policy considerations are taken into account, such competition, regulation and economic development.
+Hence it is important to formulate terms of reference for any consideration of the sale of state assets that reflect these wider concerns.

+In the case of tangible assets - commercial state firms - the debate is around whether these firms should be the public sector and whether the objectives can be better met by alternative arrangements.
 In privatising these state-owned firms careful attention needs to be paid to ensure that markets are well organised and competitive.
-This may necessitate for example breaking up a vertically integrated firm into its competitive and monopoly parts.
+This may necessitate, for example, breaking up a vertically integrated firm into its competitive and monopoly parts.
 To a considerable degree the debate over privatisation reflects issues related to the regulatory reform agenda.
 But in both cases what is on offer is a more efficient and competitive economy if reform is conducted sensibly and is not derailed by vested interests as has been the case, on occasion, in the past.